 On the other hand, if you’re struggling to cope with your stress and you don’t see your situation improving, consider a new job.
 If you’re feeling burnt out, overworked, and underappreciated, it might be time to move on.

 Don’t be afraid to speak with your employer about your stress levels.
 They might be able to offer you a new position or different hours that would help you manage your stress.
 If they’re not willing to work with you, it might be time to look for a new job.

 Consider Your Job and Find the Best Solution

 Taking time off from work to focus on your mental health is a personal decision.
 If you’re considering taking leave, it’s important to weigh your options and decide what’s best for you.
 Consider speaking with your employer about your options and take advantage of state and federal leave laws.
 You might also be entitled to workers’ compensation if you suffered a traumatic event.
 In either case, decide which of these solutions can help you achieve an optimal work-life balance.

-Call Clear Recovery Center today to learn more about our mental health treatment program for work-related stress and burnout.
+Call Clear Behavioral Health today to learn more about our mental health treatment program for work-related stress and burnout.